Kim Zolciak Instagram: She Confirms Return To ‘The Real Housewives Of Atlanta’ Season 10, Read Her Statement

 According to Kim Zolciak’s Instagram post, she came back to the show to “play with the ladies” on The Real Housewives of Atlanta Season 10.
 However, because her Bravo TV spinoff series Don’t Be Tardy has been such a success for the network, she will not be appearing on the show’s 10th season in a full-time role.
 Instead, she will make guest appearances throughout the season while remaining focused on the upcoming sixth season of Don’t Be Tardy, which follows her and her husband Kroy Biermann as they juggle their careers with their parenting duties to their six kids.

-Kim Zolciak and Kroy Biermann met one another during the time she was appearing on The Real Housewives of Atlanta in a full-time role and once they revealed plans to get married, Bravo TV quickly made arrangements to air the wedding on their network in a multi-episode special.
+Kim Zolciak and Kroy Biermann met one another during the time she was appearing on The Real Housewives of Atlanta in a full-time role, and once they revealed plans to get married, Bravo TV quickly made arrangements to air the wedding on their network in a multi-episode special.
 Then, due to the overwhelming response the wedding special received, the couple was given their own series.

 A post shared by Kim Zolciak-Biermann (@kimzolciakbiermann) on